-The net proceeds from our initial public offering have been invested in highly-liquid money market funds.
-There has been no material change in the expected use of the net proceeds from our initial public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b), except we may decide to dedicate all or a portion of the net proceeds received by us from the full exercise of the underwriters' option to purchase additional shares to a trial of MYDICAR for the treatment of AVF maturation failure.
+The net proceeds from our initial public offering have been invested in highly-liquid money market funds and investment grade corporate debt securities, pending their use.
+Our cash requirements for the year ended December 31, 2014 were primarily met with sources of liquidity available to us at December 31, 2013, prior to our initial public offering.
+As of December 31, 2014, we have used approximately \$11.6 million of the net proceeds from our initial public offering.
+There has been no material change in the expected use of the net proceeds from our initial public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b), except we intend to dedicate all or a portion of the net proceeds received by us from the full exercise of the underwriters' option to purchase additional shares to a trial of MYDICAR for the treatment of AVF maturation failure.